Seirdy/seirdy.one/content/posts/website-best-practices.md

 Automated tests--especially accessibility tests--are a supplement to manual tests, not a replacement for them.
 Think of them as time-savers that bring up issues for further research, containing both false positives and false negatives.

 These are the tools I use regularly.
-I've deliberately excluded tools that would be redundant.
+I've deliberately excluded tools that would be redundant.[^17]

 1. [Nu HTML checker](https://validator.nu/): The W3C's official HTML validator.
 Valid HTML ensures broader compatibility with a wider range of agents.
 Note that it uses Jigsaw under the hood for CSS validation, which hasn't implemented support for certain CSS features I've recommended elsewhere on this page.
 Watch out for false positives.